 Isolated incidents will generally not be considered harassment.
 Generally speaking, harassment is conduct that a reasonable person would consider to be hostile, abusive, or intimidating.

-Because the esports industry is overwhelmingly male, female gamers are often exposed to sexual harassment.
+Because the esports industry is overwhelmingly male, female gaming enthusiasts are often exposed to sexual harassment.
 Sexual harassment falls into two different categories:

 - Quid pro quo harassment, where the employee is offered employment and promotional opportunities in exchange for sexual favors.
 For example, the worker may be allowed to compete in a tournament with greater media exposure if they agree to sleep with the team’s manager.